unexpectedlyalarming/recipe.collab/README.md

 ### Various user features
 Along with these, you can expect plenty of useful features like filtering by tags; stars, comments, lists, etc.

+# Known Issues
+## (and deprecated features)

+- Ratings show up throughout the codebase but they aren't in use.
+Eventually they will be removed

+### XYZ feature does not show up
+While the backend API is pretty fleshed out, the frontend has some stuff with missing functionality.
+It should be added eventually.

+## Is something here missing?
+Submit an issue here on Github.

 # License